-Summer weekly testing: Environmental Services collects weekly samples from late May to October to measure for E. coli bacteria and temperature at five popular public entry points.
+Environmental Services collects weekly samples from late May through September to measure for E. coli bacteria and temperature at five popular public access points.
 Water samples are collected on Wednesdays and results posted by Friday morning – just in time for the weekend.

 Year-round monthly testing: Environmental Services collects water samples monthly at three locations on the Willamette River to track long-term water quality trends.

 Keep in mind many factors affect your safety on the river, including temperature, currents and debris in the river as well as your skills and ability in the water.
 Remember, cold water is healthy for fish, but it can be uncomfortable and even unsafe for people.
 Know the water, know your abilities, and stay safe while enjoying the river.